Last updated July 2026

 How long is the Blue Lake Track?

-Yes — there is a small beach and swimming area at the car park end of the lake.
-Lake Tikitapu is known for its clear water.
-The adjacent Rotokakahi (Green Lake) is tapu and not open to swimming.
+Yes, there is a beach and swimming area near the main car park.
+The adjacent Rotokakahi (Green Lake) is tapu and closed to swimming.

 Where is the Blue Lake Track?